chopins/toknot/README.md

 3. edit /your-app-path/Config/config.ini

-4. if be created general application, your should change /your-app-path/{APP-NAME}Base.php for your application

-5. into /your-app-path/Controller change Index.php or create other controller file of php
+4. into /your-app-path/Controller change Index.php or create other controller file of php

-6. use HTML template, create template file under `/your-app-path/View`

-7. change `/your-app-path/config/config.ini`

-8. if your PHP verision higher than 5.4.0, In command line execute below code:
-    $ cd /your-app-path/WebRoot
-    $ php -S localhost:8000 index.php -t static/
+5. setup your web server all request rewrite to /your-app-path/webroot/index.php